AhemNason/digital-scholarship-toolbox/1-oa.md

 So much has been written on open access.
 Like, so many things.

 ##What is it?
+Potential topics:
+ - Green vs. Gold

 ##Why should I care?

 ##Will anyone listen?

 ##Canadian context
-Should we include content on Tri-Agency
+Should we include content on Canadian Tri-Agency requirements for Open Access?